 Council’s e-tender portal can be accessed via this link and simplifies the procurement process for Council and our suppliers.
 Posted on this portal are RFQs/RFTs/EOIs issued by Council and as a registered user you can download documentation, ask questions and respond online saving you valuable time.
 Registrations to use Council’s e-tender portal are free to suppliers.

-Contract and Purchase Order terms and conditions
+Purchase Order terms and conditions

 If a purchase order is part of a contractual arrangement, the nominated contract terms and conditions will over-ride the conditions of the purchase order.